-- Should the island match the kitchen or contrast: countertops, cabinets, etc…?
+- Should the island match the rest of the kitchen or stand out?

 - Cabinets open to both sides or just one?

-An alternative to a kitchen island is a kitchen peninsula. you will have some of the same questions and concerns for a peninsula as you would for a kitchen island.
-You will want to start by figuring out if you will have a peninsula or island.
+An alternative to a kitchen island is a kitchen peninsula.
+You will have some of the same questions and concerns for a peninsula as you would for a kitchen island.
+You will want to start by figuring out which one you prefer.
 There will be many different reasons why you would go with one or the other.
-If you are renovating an existing kitchen the space may make that choice for you.
+If you are renovating an existing kitchen, the space may make that choice for you.
 Not every option works in every space.

-The picture below is of a kitchen in a 4,000 square foot Tribeca Loft.
-Large kitchens are a more high end option as the kitchen is typically the most expensive room in a home.
+The picture below depicts a modern kitchen in a 4,000 square foot Tribeca Loft.
+Large kitchens are a more high end option, as the kitchen is typically the most expensive room in a home.
 You can read more in another post we wrote about High End Renovation Planning.

 Modern Backsplash Ideas

-The backsplash is literally meant to protect your walls from water splashing from the sink or oil splashing from a frying pan.
+The backsplash is meant to protect your walls from water splashing from the sink or oil splattering from a frying pan.
 That is why we tend to use durable materials for the backsplash, rather than just sticking with what the rest of the walls are made of.
-The backsplash can also be a real design feature.
+The backsplash can also double as a real design feature.
 You want to decide if your backsplash should blend in or stand out.
-It can be a feature or it can fade away.
-This is a design decision to consider.
+It can be a feature, or it can fade away.
 Sometimes people make the backsplash out of the exact same countertop material to match.

-In the picture below we put shiny black subway tile in this kitchen.
-Subway tile is a very popular backsplash, be aware that subway tile comes in many different finishes, colors, and textures, so you are likely to find something you love.
-We have another blog post you can see if you want to read more about Backsplash Design.
+Below is an image of a kitchen where we used shiny black subway tile as the backsplash.
+Subway tile is a very popular backsplash.
+It comes in many different finishes, colors, and textures, so you are likely to find something you love.
+We have another blog post you can reference if you want to read more about Backsplash Design.

 A backsplash can be used to stand out against an otherwise monotone kitchen.
-In this photo we have an all white kitchen with stainless steel appliances and a contrasting tile backsplash.
-Also remember that a backsplash is not just a decorative element but acts a s a protective surface.
+In this photo we have an all-white kitchen with stainless steel appliances and a contrasting tile backsplash.
+Remember that a backsplash is not just a decorative element, but also acts as a protective surface!
 In another post I explain Why You Need a Backsplash in Your Kitchen.

 Kitchen Counter Seating

-Kitchen islands are a great place for seating in your modern kitchen is at an island.
-The countertop can overhang and make a sitting area for stools.
+A great place for seating in your modern kitchen is at an island.
+The countertop can overhang and create a great area to place stools.
 You want to consider the height of the countertop.
-Sometimes people make a countertop at a lower height like a table or at a higher height like a bar.
+Sometimes people make a countertop a lower height, similarly to a table, or a higher height, so that it functions like a bar.
 The countertop surface is typically about 36″ above the floor.

 Modern kitchens often have an island or a peninsula.
-On the side of a kitchen island or peninsula you will see the side of the cabinet unless you cover it with something.
-Putting a slab material to match the countertop down the side is called a countertop waterfall.
-This can be done in many cases with a continuous or bookmatch stone so that the veining (if there is any) can be continuous.
+On the side of a kitchen island or peninsula, you will see the side of the cabinet (unless you choose to cover it with something).
+When a slab material matches the countertop down the side it is called a countertop waterfall.
+This can often be done with a continuous or bookmatch stone, so the veining (if there is any) can be continuous.

 A countertop waterfall is miter cut.
 This means the slabs are cut at 45 degree angles and then matched up to make a 90 degree corner.
 Modern Interior Details are critical for a modern kitchen.